scivision/fortran-filesystem/API.md

 In all the examples, we assume "p" is path_t.

-C++17 filesystem is used extensively within Fortran-filesystem to implement functions in a platform-agnostic and robust way.
+C++17 filesystem is used extensively within Ffilesystem to implement functions in a platform-agnostic and robust way.
 For the interchange of character strings between Fortran and C++, the buffer length is determined at compile time as seen by parameter MAXP in
 [filesystem.h](./include/filesystem.h).
 MAXP can be introspected in user programs by: